False or misleading statements by Donald Trump (between terms): Harris vs. Trump presidential debate

 On September 10, 2024, Harris and Trump debated in Philadelphia.
 During the debate, differently from what CNN did in the previous debate with Joe Biden, the moderators fact-checked live several of Trump's claims.
-Fact-checkers found that Trump made many false or misleading statements, while Harris made one false and several misleading statements.
+Fact-checkers found that Trump made many false or misleading statements, while Harris made one false statement, and several misleading statements.

 Among other false claims, Trump repeated a debunked hoax spread by neo-Nazi groups, right-wing politicians and media figures that immigrants were eating pets in Springfield, Ohio.
 Moderator David Muir debunked it again on the spot.
 On September 11, Trump called into Fox & Friends and suggested ABC News should lose its broadcasting license because the moderators fact-checked him.
 The claim that the moderators' fact-checking demonstrated the debate was rigged against Trump was also spread by his supporters, and itself fact-checked.

 On September 18, at Fox News' show Gutfeld!, Trump claimed that the debate's audience had gone "crazy" about him being fact-checked, despite the debate having no live audience; it was unclear whether he was meaning the TV ratings or the TV audience.